 Foreclosure has made the news repeatedly for foreclosure abuse and extreme cases that led to the loss of homes.
-The rules result people periodically losing their home due to hundreds in unpaid utility bills.
-(A $350 water bill can be enough to start the process with the water authority.)
+The rules result in people periodically losing their homes due to hundreds of unpaid utility bills.
+(A $350 water bill can be enough to start the process with the water authority.
 Baltimore also has a low threshold for foreclosing on properties for delinquent property taxes; the city can have a tax sale due to unpaid tax bills as low as $250.

 2. The Student Market

 Nationwide, around a third of the population rents.
 In Baltimore, just over 40% do.
 Baltimore stands out for its walkability and public transportation network.
-This helps explain why around two fifths of those who rent don’t own a car, so properties in the Baltimore real estate market close to public transit command a premium.
-Interestingly, one in eight home owners in Baltimore don’t own a vehicle, so they bid up the price of homes near bus and train stops, too.
+This helps explain why around two-fifths of those who rent don’t own a car, so properties in the Baltimore real estate market close to public transit command a premium.
+Interestingly, one in eight homeowners in Baltimore doesn’t own a vehicle, so they bid up the price of homes near bus and train stops, too.